Overall: 13096 8907 11429 1166

 The original SH7 was a powerhouse monosynth that crowned Roland's lineup in the late 70s.
 SH Poly takes that sound and turns it into a poly machine: rich, lush pads and thick basses can be dialled up with ease; bubbling leads and squelchy riffs are right there too.
 The sound is characteristically dense, warm and rich.

-SH Poly is available now at the introductory price of £13.45 (normal retail price £14.95).
 Further audio demos, background and pictures are available at Rhythmic Robot.